LCWM and Kent ISD Collaborate on Long-Term Protection of Howard Christensen Nature Center Property

 What will this land turn into?

-Once the change of ownership is finalized, the space will become a nature preserve.
+Once the change of ownership is finalized, the land will become a nature preserve.
 The Land Conservancy’s management will focus on land restoration and ecological preservation, while offering a space for the community to enjoy access to nature nearby.

 How do we know the LCWM won’t sell the land once they acquire it?